CollegeRideOut/BusyTutor/README.md

 - version 1 of variables poiting to table
 - version 1 of table value poiting to other tables

+### Sep 16

+- allow mergin table inside of table property removing the pointer its sooooo bad but is what i wanted.... for now

+### Sep 16

+- new landing page
+- new practice page

 ### Up Next

-- variables should point to table
-- table perperty should point to table if is a table too
+- indexing for the member expresions
 - or it has a special type of our data structures
-- indexing for the member expresions
 - basic implementations and visualization of Data Structures
 - 2d array
 - Stack